grant-king/ML_progress/log.md

 I'm glad I'm going back to this simpler CA. It was sort of working, but very poorly.
 It is working a lot better now, and it can run larger without stalling.
 I was very happy to fix some spots where recursive list checking was slowing things down quite a bit.

+August 12, 2019

+**Today's Progress:** Finished Rice Principals of Computing I week 2.
+Continued extending CA project in simulations repository.

+**Thoughts:** The Rice course is heavy review, but once in a while they say something that makes it worth zipping through.
+I'm devoting all of my project time to CA studies, but I can incorporate some of the lessons from this Rice course into what I am doing there.
+This week the lecturers introduce testing, and their solution for practicing it from within their simplified environment.
+I will use Real Python to help remind me how to use a testing framework in the real world and write some tests for the latest CA project.

 <!---

 Day x: August x, 2019